ConjurTech/slate/source/includes/api/_orders.html.md

 To perform any action, **two** API calls are required.
 This defers from a traditional exchange API, as the order must be co-signed by our off-chain service, and then broadcasted to the appropriate blockchain.

-The __first__ API call creates an appropriate blockchain transaction (e.g. [create order](#create-an-order)), which will be returned in the response.
+The **first** API call creates an appropriate blockchain transaction (e.g. [create order](#create-an-order)), which will be returned in the response.

-This transaction must then be signed in the specific way as required as by the blockchain; The signature should then be returned as the payload in the __second__ API call (e.g. [broadcast order](#broadcast-an-order)).
+This transaction must then be signed in the specific way as required as by the blockchain; The signature should then be returned as the payload in the **second** API call (e.g. [broadcast order](#broadcast-an-order)).

+As mentioned above, the message to be signed in the second step of an action is simply the serialized blockchain transaction itself.

+As there is no transaction to be signed in the first step of an action, in general, the message to be signed in the first step of an action is the request parameters as an ordered JSON **string**.

 For additional security, care should be taken to verify that the transaction returned from the API matches that of the requested order.
 An example of validating an order transaction can be found here:

-  TODO

-### Authentication

-Authentication is done in the form of signing the appropriate request or transaction using the blockchain specific digital [signature](#signatures) with the user's private key.

-As mentioned above, the message to be signed in the second step of an action is simply the serialized blockchain transaction itself.
-As there is no transaction to be signed in the first step of an action, in general the message to be signed in the first step of an action is the request parameters as an ordered JSON string.
+ TODO: finish this.

  NEO example:
    first step (message prefix, sign)

  NEO example:
    second step (serialize txn, sign)

 ## Structure